yofukashino/BetterDiscordPlugins/README.md

 [![Discord Presence](https://lanyard.cnrad.dev/api/1025214794766221384?hideDiscrim=true&idleMessage=Leave%20the%20kid%20alone...)](https://discordapp.com/users/1025214794766221384)

-# Why it all started?
+# Why did you start making these plugins?

-The reason the repo started is because of a certain someone.
+The reason this repository has started is because of a certain someone.
 The person saved me from dying.
 She is the reason I am here today.
 I loved her so much.

-This all started with NSFW Bypass plugin.
+This all started with an NSFW bypass plugin, because my ex filled in her real birthday on Discord and couldn't access channels marked as NSFW.

-(Who tf uses their real age on discord account?
-I guess my ex)

 ![ds](https://user-images.githubusercontent.com/73281112/172068478-b8e55480-7237-4642-86b0-38acf13f37d0.jpg)

-### Thats a Picture of her Holding a knife.(such a cute hand)
+### That's a picture of her holding a knife.
+(Such a cute hand...)

-### I loved her
+### I loved her...